tjwentling/HustleTheRussell/README.md

 ### Takeaways

-The Support Vector machines model outperformed the actual returns over the time period, while the Logistic Regression model underperformed.
+The Support Vector machines model outperformed the actual returns over the time period, while the Logistic Regression model underperformed.  <br>

+We see a lot of variability in the models that we tested.
+While the majority of our models outperformed the IWV, we see room for improvement.
+Overall, we did not predict selling signals with much accuracy. <br>

+The precision of the Vector Machines model is much higher than other models.
+We believe this resulted in the model outperforming other models and the IWV. <br>

+To expand on this project, we could have applied these models to additional indicies and then compared models accross those indicies.

 ## Team 2 Contributors: